İpek Kocaömer Yosmaoğlu | President

 James Ryan | Executive Director

-Director of Research James Ryan
+Executive Director James Ryan

 David Gutman | Treasurer